 Students must successfully complete each individual course within the program.
 In addition, students must complete all areas of the program with a program grade point average of 2.0 or better and satisfactorily complete the externship/internship portion to be deemed a graduate.
 A Diploma or an Associate of Occupational Science Degree is awarded to those meeting all graduation requirements.
 Formal graduation ceremonies are held each year and will include graduates from the main campus; Community Care College and graduates from the two branch campuses; Clary Sage College and Oklahoma Technical College.
 In order to participate in the graduation ceremony, must either have successfully completed all program requirements or be on schedule to meet all program requirements by the cut-off date.
-Cut-off dates are set by the Registrar's office and typically fall 6 weeks following to the graduation ceremony date.
-If a graduate should complete all course requirements after the cut-off date, the graduate will not be eligible to participate in the ceremony and instead will be invited to attend the subsequent ceremony scheduled.
+Cut-off dates are set by the Registrar's office and typically fall 6 weeks following to the graduation ceremony and instead will be invited to attend the subsequent ceremony scheduled.